rrovetto/rrovetto/written-works-list.md

 - "The Ontology of Galaxies", submitted to journals in 2014
 - "A Space Industry Ontology Suite", poster abstract submission to Ontocommons 2nd Horizontal Workshop, May 2023. ([Video](https://www.youtube.com/watch?v=uCQUQsJmEOw): time-index 52:20)
 - "Space Vocabularies: Research, Development, Alignment, and Formalization (RAFD) in Astronomy and Astronautics" (Abstract submitted to 2023 Vocabulary Symposium of Australia.

+### Maritime
+_World Maritime Rescue Congress 2019_
+- Know Your Boat - Improving Maritime SRU Familiarity with Visual Aids
+- Preparation and Training for FIrst-responders to Respond to Water and/or Ice Rescue Incidents (w/ G.Dworkin)
+- The Spirit of SAR - Increasing Inclusiveness and Fairness in Maritime SAR - With Selected Experiences
+- Consolidating and Sharing maritime SAR Information for Improved Training - One project proposal and One call for contributions
+- Improving Maritime Search and Rescue Terminology - The PWC Case-study  (w/ T.Hargett)
+- Knowledge-based approaches for Maritime SAR data: A Call for Partners _Other_
+- "Search and Rescue Ontology - Knowledge-based support for search and rescue", poster submission, ESIP meeting 2020.

 _Ethics & War / Philosophy of War_
 - "The Ethical Significance of the Principle of Last Resort in Just War Theory", paper submitted to various journals since 2014.